Jascha Heifetz Chair in Violin

 Dicterow has participated in such leading chamber music festivals as those of Santa Fe, Seattle and Bowdoin, among many others.
 He is also a founding member of the Lyric Piano Quartet and the Amerigo Trio.
 His wide discography includes two separate New York Philharmonic recordings of Scheherazade, one led by Kurt Masur, the second by Yuri Temirkanov.
 His New York Legends recital includes the premiere recording of Bernstein’s Sonata For Violin and Piano, while his recording of Mozart’s Sinfonia Concertante, in collaboration with violist Karen Dreyfus and the Warsaw National Philharmonic Orchestra, is paired with William Thomas McKinley’s Concert Variations, written expressly for those forces.
 His music making extends to performing solos in the scores of such movies as The Turning Point, Altered States, Aladdin, Beauty and the Beast, and Interview With the Vampire.

-The recipient of the Bronze Medal in Moscow’s International Tchaikovsky Competition of 1970, Glenn Dicterow studied under the tutelage of Erno Neufeld, Eudice Shapiro, Naoum Blinder, Manuel Compinsky, Henryk Szeryng and Jascha Heifetz.
+The recipient of the Bronze Medal in Moscow’s International Tchaikovsky Competition of 1970, Dicterow studied under the tutelage of Erno Neufeld, Eudice Shapiro, Naoum Blinder, Manuel Compinsky, Henryk Szeryng and Jascha Heifetz.
 He received his B.A. in Music from the Juilliard School, where he was mentored by Ivan Galamian, years later serving on the Juilliard faculty himself.
-Besides his ongoing dedication to master classes, from Austin, Texas and Aspen to North Korea and Vietnam, Dicterow has chaired the innovative Orchestral Performance Program at the Manhattan School of Music for two decades.
+Besides his ongoing dedication to master classes, from Austin, Texas and Aspen to North Korea and Vietnam, Dicterow has chaired the innovative orchestral performance program at the Manhattan School of Music for two decades.
 He is also a faculty artist at the Music Academy of the West, following three years of participation in Music Academy Summer Festivals.